How can Vermont Center for Emerging Technologies (VCET) help me?

 Can non-U.S. companies enter the country using the VCET program?

 Absolutely.
 This is referred to as a “soft landing” for a non-U.S. company to seek a toehold into the country.
 VCET has done this for clients in Europe and Canada already.
 Your participation in one of our programs will be judged on the level of commitment to hiring people, developing technologies, and establishing a legitimate base of operations here.
 If you just need an American P.O. box, then we are not the place for you.

-I’m part of a Start-up that is looking to scale our business and add team members.
-How many members can my team grow to?
+I’m part of a startup that is looking to scale our business and add team members.
+Can VCET accommodate teams?

-There is no limit to your team.
+Absolutely!
+Not only is there free access for student interns, but there is no limit to your team.
 We have found that teams reach a certain point when they are ready to outgrow a VCET office (about 12-14 people), and we celebrate this!
-We will always be a resource to your start-up, even if you don’t need the coworking space aspect forever.
+We will always be a resource to your startup, even if you don’t need the coworking space aspect forever.
 Many companies keep a membership to stay closely connected with the VCET community.